tdhock/tdhock.github.io/_posts/2024-07-17-atime-showProgress.md

 ```

 The code above computed mean by group for a single data size `N` (number of groups).
 To convert that to `atime` we just
-* put the data creation code, which makes `DT`, in the `setup` argument
+* put the data creation code, which makes `DT`, in the `setup` argument,
-* put the code that you want to measure some other named arguments
+* put the code that you want to measure in some other named arguments.

 ```r